barked theory

 ancient trees can be interpreted as an extension of this approach,

-where the documentation and analysis of these living monuments inform urban design strategies that prioritize green infrastructure and biophilic principles (Kellert et al., 2008).
+where the documentation and analysis of these living monuments inform design strategies that prioritize green infrastructure and biophilic principles (Kellert et al., 2008).

 Sustainability and Advocacy

-of ecological stewardship.
+Barked explores manifestations of beauty and permanence but also serves as a tool to amplify public awareness of ecological stewardship.
 It connects with global movements such as

 Sierra Club’s conservation campaigns and the Clean50 initiative,